-I think it is fair to say that one of our jobs as parents is to raise kids that bounce.
-And by bounce I mean have resilience – to be able to take some of the knocks and scrapes that happen in life.
+I think it is fair to say that one of our jobs as parents is to raise children who bounce.
+And by bounce we mean have resilience – to be able to take some of the knocks and scrapes that happen in life.

 Good food and nutrition is a pretty big part of being resilient.
 The food and eating habits that children develop in the first 1000 days of life are instrumental in their future health and well-being.
 What children eat in those early years can impact on the development of food allergies, gut health, immunity, taste preferences, adult weight, adult height, risk of chronic diseases, mood, brain development (IQ) and their relationship with food.

 This is why Little Scholars have invited myself and our team of Dietitians at My Nutrition Clinic to update their menu to ensure that it provides at least 50% of your child’s daily nutrient requirements.
 This is the minimum amounts needed to ensure children have the opportunity to meet all of their nutrition requirements for optimum growth and development.

 However, we know that making nutritious and wholesome food is only half the battle.
 We are only all too familiar with those sweet and high-pitched words ‘I don’t like it’.
 Which is why over the coming months, we will be providing lots of practical information through this blog on how to keep children eating healthy while keeping mealtimes stress free!